wernerdegroot/karabiner-elements/README.md

 ## To do

-- Pack sticky modifiers into symbol layer?
-- Remove layer switching keys from the upper layer mapping (to vk_none)
+- Experiment with Cmd + Tab without "simultaneous".
+It seems to work fine for Cmd + Shift + Tab...
-- Move tab to shift + space
+- Move tab to shift + space?
 - Caps lock
 - Cmd (+ Shift) + `